How to Select a Vendor Risk Assessment Questionnaire

 Comparing Vendor Risk Assessment Questionnaires

-The primary vendor risk assessment questionnaire is the one that tends to cause the most consternation – usually around whether to use industry-standard questionnaires or proprietary versions.
+The primary vendor risk assessment questionnaire tends to cause the most consternation, usually about whether to use industry-standard questionnaires or proprietary versions.

 Many vendor risk professionals gravitate toward using a proprietary questionnaire.
-This is often driven by the belief that an industry-standard questionnaire might be too constrictive to meet specific needs.
-However, there are cases to be made for using both types of questionnaires – either individually or in tandem.
-We’ll take a look at the pros and cons below.
+This choice often stems from the belief that an industry-standard questionnaire might be too constrictive to meet specific needs.
+However, you can make a case for using both types of questionnaires, individually or in tandem.
+Let's examine the pros and cons below.

 Regardless of which approach you use for your primary questionnaire, it should collect information based on relevance, accuracy, and effectiveness.
 Addressing these factors will position each vendor to respond in the context of their service to your organization.